Sen. King on recovering from COVID: ‘Vaccine saved my life’

 He said he understands that some might question the value of the vaccine — he received the Pfizer version — since he still ended up getting COVID-19.

-But he said the statistics point toward the value of the vaccine, noting that 99% of COVID-19 hospitalizations involve those who are not vaccinated while inoculated people have milder symptoms.
+But he said the statistics point toward the value of the vaccine, noting that the vast majority of COVID-19 hospitalizations involve those who are not vaccinated while inoculated people have milder symptoms.

-King said that based on his symptoms and his age, he believes he would’ve ended up in the hospital without the vaccine.
+King said that, based on his symptoms and his age, he believes he would have ended up in the hospital without the vaccine.

 “I really urge people to get vaccinated.
 The science is there.
 About a billion people have taken it at this point.
 There’s little doubt I would’ve been in the hospital in serious condition if I hadn’t ben vaccinated,” he said.